okhsat/php-tests/README.md

 ## Pure Test Codes
-Some useful pure test Codes for training!
+Some useful pure test codes for training!